davefiddes/openinverter-can-tool/README.md

     parameters over a CAN connection

     Options:
     -d, --database FILE       Override the openinverter JSON parameter database to use
-    -c, --context TEXT   Which python-can configuration context to use -n, --node INTEGER   The CAN SDO node ID to communicate with  [env var:
+    -c, --context TEXT        Which python-can configuration context to use -n, --node INTEGER RANGE  The CAN SDO node ID to communicate with  [env var:
-                        OIC_NODE; default: 1]
+                                OIC_NODE; default: 1; 1<=x<=127]
-    -t, --timeout FLOAT  Response timeout in seconds  [default: 1.0] --version            Show the version and exit.
+    -t, --timeout FLOAT       Response timeout in seconds  [default: 1.0] --debug                   Enable detailed debugging messages
+    --version                 Show the version and exit.
     --help                    Show this message and exit.

     Commands:
     cache       Parameter database cache management commands
-    can         Manage parameter to CAN message mappings on a device cmd         Execute a command on a device dumpall     Dump the values of all available parameters and values listparams  List all available parameters and values load        Load all parameters from json IN_FILE log         Log the value of PARAMS from the device periodically in CSV...
+    can         Manage parameter to CAN message mappings on a device cmd         Execute a command on a device dumpall     Dump the values of all available parameters and values listparam   List the definition of PARAM
+    listparams  List all available parameters and values load        Load all parameters from json IN_FILE log         Log the value of PARAMS from the device periodically in CSV...